dartmouth-cs98/hack-a-thing-21f-1-lizzie-maria/README.md

 ## What you built?

-We attempted the Unity/Bolt tutorial found [here](https://learn.unity.com/project/bolt-platformer-tutorial).
-We built a game in Unity with the following elements:
+We created a simple platformer game with Unity and Bolt, which includes the following elements:

 **Levels**